Strategy

 How I Used Amazon Reviews to Predict Sales of My Book

 This research project started with a simple question that has crossed every author’s mind: How can I tell which books are successful?
 TV shows have Nielsen ratings, music albums have the Billboard Top 100, and movies regularly publicize their box office earnings, but not books.
-Bestseller lists like The New York Times are notoriously subjective, while more objective ones like Amazon and The Wall Street Journal only provide rankings, not raw numbers.
+Bestseller lists like The New York Times are notoriously subjective,

-Read More →
+Read More »

 BASB